Market & Opinion

 Landlord FAQ: common questions answered for UK landlords

-Self-managing a rental property in the UK means navigating compliance law, financial management, tenant relationships, and an evolving regulatory landscape, often simultaneously.
-This guide answers the questions UK landlords ask most frequently, covering the essentials from rent setting to the Renters' Rights Act 2025, with accurate and practical answers grounded in the current legal position as of May 2026.
+Self-managing a rental in the UK means handling compliance, finances, tenant relationships and a fast-changing legal landscape, often at once.
+This FAQ answers the questions UK landlords ask most, from setting rent to the Renters' Rights Act 2025, with answers grounded in the current legal position and links to our detailed guides on each topic.

 How do I know if I'm charging the right rent?